andy-guttridge/tribehub_drf/testing.md

 ## `/accounts/user/<id:int>` DELETE
 ### Test 12

-Passing in the id of an existing user who is a member of the same tribe to this endpoint while logged in as the family admin user (*chief1*) should make the user account inactive and delete the user profile, returning a HTTP 200 code with a message of 'The user account has been successfully deleted.'
+Passing in the id of an existing user who is a member of the same tribe to this endpoint while logged in as the tribe admin user (*chief1*) should make the user account inactive and delete the user profile, returning a HTTP 200 code with a message of 'The user account has been successfully deleted.'

 **Result: PASS**